 Let’s get real.
 I made so many mistakes as a new chicken keeper!
-I wasn’t prepared!
+I wasn’t prepared at all.
 Is that you too?
 It’s okay, I learned from my mistakes, and I’m here to help!
 We’ll get through this together, you GOT THIS!
 I want to help you to get past the 5 Mistakes New Chicken Keepers Make.

 Mistakes New Chicken Keepers Make